Countable models of weakly quasi-o-minimal theories I: Abstract

 \section{Abstract}

-We introduce the notions of triviality and order-triviality for global invariant types in an arbitrary first-order theory and show that they are well behaved in the NIP context.
+We introduce the notions of triviality and order triviality for global invariant types in an arbitrary first-order theory and show that they behave well in the NIP context.
 We show that these two notions agree for invariant global extensions of a weakly o-minimal type, in which case we say that the type is trivial.
 In the o-minimal case, we prove that every definable complete 1-type over a model is trivial.
 We prove that the triviality has several favorable properties; in particular, it is preserved in nonforking extensions of a weakly o-minimal type and under weak nonorthogonality of weakly o-minimal types.
-We introduce the notion of a shift in a linearly ordered structure that generalizes the successor function.
+We introduce the notion of a shift in a linearly ordered structure that generalizes the successor function in infinite discrete orders.
 Then we apply the techniques developed to prove that every weakly quasi-o-minimal theory that admits a definable shift has $2^{\aleph_0}$ countable models.